Hearing Awareness Week

 Hearing Awareness Week kicks coincides with World Hearing Day, which takes place on 3 March of every year.

 What role does The Deafness Forum of Australia play?

 The Deafness Forum of Australia is the peak national body representing the interests of the deaf, deafblind and those with hearing loss or chronic ear or balance disorders.
-It advises the Australian Government on public policy matters and its members include the hearing impaired and their families and those individuals and associations that provide services promoting hearing health and wellbeing.
+It advises the Australian Government's hearing authority, Australian Hearing, on public policy matters.
+Its members include the hearing impaired and their families and those individuals and associations that provide services promoting hearing health and wellbeing.

 What happens during Hearing Awareness Week?

 In 2019, the big theme for World Hearing Day was Check Your Hearing!
 The Deafness Forum of Australia and Australian Health gave it an Aussie spin, with a campaign called The Big Aussie Hearing Check and a call to all Australians to "take the challenge."